MIPI A-PHY®

 MASS Framework

 MIPI A-PHY serves as the foundation of an end-to-end connectivity framework, MIPI Automotive SerDes Solutions (MASS), designed to simplify the integration of cameras, sensors and displays, while also incorporating functional safety and security.
 Higher-layer MIPI protocols, such as Camera Serial Interface (MIPI CSI-2®) and Display Serial Interface (MIPI DSI-2℠), are already used to connect sensors and displays to domain ECUs and other onboard computers in many vehicles.
-They currently are transported over MIPI C-PHY℠ or D-PHY℠ shorter-reach physical layers and use "bridge" solutions to connect to proprietary long-reach PHYs.
-With the use of adaptation layers, these higher-layer protocols will run natively over A-PHY, eliminating the need for these proprietary bridges.
+They typically are transported over MIPI C-PHY℠ or D-PHY℠ shorter-reach physical layers and use "bridge" solutions to connect to proprietary long-reach PHYs.
+With the use of adaptation layers, these higher-layer protocols can now run natively over A-PHY, eliminating the need for these proprietary bridges.

 -

-Latest Release
+Latest Versions

-MIPI A-PHY v1.1, adopted in 2021, introduces several enhancements and is fully backward compatible with v1.0, allowing devices using both releases to coexist on the same network.
+Version 1.1.1 of the A-PHY specification applies all corrections in the Errata 01 for A-PHY v1.1, and replaces deprecated technical terms with more inclusive wording.MIPI A-PHY v1.1, adopted in 2021, introduced several enhancements and is fully backward compatible with v1.0, allowing devices using both releases to coexist on the same network.

-A-PHY v1.1 doubles the total downlink data rate supported by A-PHY from 16 to 32 Gbps by adding support for Star Quad (STQ) shielded dual differential pair cables that provide dual differential pairs of conductors within a single shielded jacket.
+A-PHY v1.1 doubled the total downlink data rate supported by A-PHY from 16 to 32 Gbps by adding support for Star Quad (STQ) shielded dual differential pair cables that provide dual differential pairs of conductors within a single shielded jacket.
 This enables two A-PHY ports over a single cable, saving cost, weight and complexity compared with using two separate coaxial or shielded twisted pair cables.

-A-PHY v1.1 also adds optional PAM4 encoding for downlink gears G1 and G2, with data rates of 2 Gbps and 4 Gbps, respectively.
+A-PHY v1.1 also added optional PAM4 encoding for downlink gears G1 and G2, with data rates of 2 Gbps and 4 Gbps, respectively.
 PAM4 encoding features lower modulation bandwidth for sub-1 GHz operation, allowing manufacturers to more easily migrate to A-PHY while using either legacy cables on current platforms or lower-cost cables on new platforms.